pavanyekabote/pyscrapper/README.md

 			 1. `selector (string)`: The selector.
 			 2. `attr (string)`: If provided, the value will be taken based on the attribute name.
 			 3. `eq (int)`: If provided, it will select the nth element.
+    - window_size : Specify browser window size in which the url to be loaded
+        - default: (1366, 784) # all url's are loaded in 1366, 784 sized browser window by default
  ---
 ### Usage :